talkkonnect/talkkonnect/README.md

 [talKKonnect](http://www.talkkonnect.com) is a headless self contained mumble Push to Talk (PTT) client complete with LCD, Channel and Volume control.

 The Potential Uses of talKKonnect
-* IP Intercom/Door Intercom or Intercom between remote places (Germans Love this for some unknown reason)
+* IP Intercom or Door Intercom or Intercom between remote places
 * Mobile Radio Transceiver Desktop unit for communication between workgroups stationary or mobile without distance limiting the quality of communications
 * Device to Bridge Between the World of PTT Communications over IP/Internet with the world of RF/Radio
 * Open Source Replacement for Camera Crew Communication for Live Production Events
-* Dispatch Communicatins between Dispatcher and Mobile Responders
+* Dispatch Communications between Dispatcher and Mobile Responders for emergency responders
 * Ad-Hoc Group Communications where talkkonnect is used as the base station and Android Phones/IPhones or other rugged Android Devices used in the field.
 * Use for IP Based Public Announcements (IP-Speaker Type) (Recorded and Live) with targeting to specific devices or groups
 * A Text to Speech Alert Announcement by API/MQTT to either play locally or to remote clients
+* Remote IP-Speaker Announciator controlled remotely for public and office areas
 * A toy for our big adults like amateur radio enthusiasts (like me and many of you).
 * A toy for your kids (so that they can feel how it was like to be a kid in the 80s with a CB radio Now With 7-Segment and Rotary Encoder Channel Changing)
 * A customized version of your particular PTT Communication unique usecase as this project is an open souce platform whereby people can build on quickly